Universities Wales Team

 Phone: +44 (0)29 2044 8023

-Sara is the International Policy Adviser, supporting the Global Wales agenda, and is Gwen Williams’ maternity leave cover.
-Sara joined Universities Wales in September 2019.
+Sara joined Universities Wales in September 2019 as International Policy Adviser, supporting the Global Wales agenda.
+She is now responsible for supporting market development in India.
 Prior to joining Unis Wales, she worked for the National Council for Voluntary Organisations in England on European Social Fund policy and communications on behalf of the civil society sector.
-Previously, Sara worked for seven years in the European Parliament as Head of Staff for a Welsh MEP and more recently, was a Group Researcher at the National Assembly.
+Previously, Sara worked in the European Parliament as Head of Staff for a Welsh MEP and more recently, was a Group Researcher at the National Assembly.